 Welcome to the Discovery Middle School Band Program!

 Discovery Middle School is located in Granger, Indiana and is a nationally and state-level award winning school.
-The Discovery Band Program is over 230 students strong and encompasses four concert ensembles, two extracurricular jazz bands, basketball pep band, and active solo and ensemble participation.
+The Discovery Band Program is over 230 students strong and encompasses three concert ensembles, two extracurricular jazz bands, basketball pep band, and active solo and ensemble participation.
 Click on the navigation button on the left to see a menu of important band information and learn more about our program.
 If you have questions, please feel free to contact Director Murray Weaver or Assistant Director Carol Weirich.

 Follow us on Twitter @DmsArcherBands to see and hear the latest from the Band Room!